Pitt in Japan

 • All rooms are singles; toilet and shower areas are shared

-• You will commute from the dormitories to campus on safe and reliable local trains (transportation pass included)
+• You will commute from your housing to campus on safe and reliable local trains (transportation pass is NOT included)

 • Your commute can be an hour--this is a normal commute for students in Japan